As tourists pile increasingly unto the Czech capital, choosing where to stay in Prague is getting tougher by the minute.

 Hotel Residence Agnes

-Whomever said choosing where to stay in Prague was next to impossible clearly never spotted the Hotel Residence Agnes.
+Whomever said choosing accomodations in Prague was next to impossible clearly never spotted the Hotel Residence Agnes.
 This 4-star boutique hotel fuses classic European elegance with service that’s as impeccable as it comes in the Czech capital.

 The attention to detail here is remarkable from the free drinks on arrival to the rose arrangements in the guest rooms.
 Prague’s Jewish Quarter and Old Town Square both lie within a10-minute walk of the hotel.